sunfishcode/basic-text/docs/BasicText.md

    string must not begin with Basic Text non-starter".
  - If the string ends with a [Basic Text non-ender], error with "Basic Text string must not end with Basic Text non-ender".
- - Perform the Error actions from the [Pre-NFC Table].
+ - Perform the Error actions from the [Sequence Table].
  - Perform the [Stream-Safe Text Process (UAX15-D4)].
  - Perform `toNFC` with the [Normalization Process for Stabilized Strings].
- - Perform the Error actions from the [Main Table].
  - When [*CRLF Compatibility*] is enabled, replace any U+A with U+D U+A.

 [*CRLF Compatibility*]: #options